 - There is an urgent situation such that an emergency conservatorship is required.

 Read more on situations in which a parent may be "borderline" in need of a conservatorship.

 How Do You Establish a Conservatorship in Tennessee?

 There are several steps that are required by statute that must be taken in order to establish a conservatorship in Tennessee.
-If a family member or friend needs a conservatorship, the person that petitions the court to establish a conservatorship must take the following steps:
+If a family member or friend needs a conservatorship, the person that files a petition to establish a conservatorship must take the following steps:

 Physical and Mental Examination